dimss1979/asft/README.md

 (node only) Label for the gateway.

-Label is used for derivation of incoming and outgoing directory names.
+Label is used for:

+* derivation of incoming and outgoing directory names
+* keystore file name

 Directory names are in the form: `to_label`, `from_label`.
 Both directories must be created in advance in the working directory of `asft`.